Bodhrán: Name

+The Gaelic word shared by Scots and Irish bodhrán (plural bodhráin), indicating a drum, is first mentioned in the Rosa Anglica, "a manuscript that was written no earlier than the 15th and no later than the 16th century, or very early in the 17th century."

 Third-generation bodhrán maker Caramel Tobin suggests that the name bodhrán means "skin tray".
 He also suggests a link with the Irish word bodhar, meaning, among other things, a drum or a dull sound (it also means deaf).
 A relatively new introduction to Irish music, the bodhrán without jingles has largely supplanted its predecessor.

 Possible antecedents

-The bodhrán is one of the most basic of drums and as such it is similar to the frame drums distributed widely across northern Africa from the Middle East, and has cognates in instruments used for Arabic music and the musical traditions of the Mediterranean region (see Music of North Africa, Music of Greece etc.).
-A larger form is found in the Iranian daf, which is played with the fingers in an upright position, without a stick.
-Traditional skin drums made by some Native Americans are very close in design to the bodhrán as well.
+There is evidence of frame drums in Northern Europe from the Bronze Age (ca. 2000–1000 BC) and possibly earlier, although very few survive, as they were made of wood and skin (materials that decompose easily).
+Representations and partial remains have been found that suggest its use in community rituals or ceremonies.
+Roman sources describe the Celts as using loud, rhythmic music in their rituals and warfare (e.g., Tacitus and Diodorus Siculus).

-It has also been suggested that the origin of the instrument may be the skin trays used in Ireland for carrying peat; the earliest bodhrán may have simply been a skin stretched across a wood frame without any means of attachment.
+It has also been suggested that the origin of the instrument may be the skin trays used in Ireland for carrying peat or grain; the earliest bodhrán may have simply been a skin stretched across a wood frame without any means of attachment.
 The Cornish frame drum crowdy-crawn, which was also used for harvesting grain, was known as early as 1880.

 Peter Kennedy observed a similar instrument in Dorset and Wiltshire in the 1950s, where it was known as a "riddle drum", a riddle being a large sieve for separating soil particles from stones etc.

 Dorothea Hast has stated that until the mid-twentieth century the bodhrán was mainly used as a tray for separating chaff, in baking, as a food server, and for storing food or tools.
 She argues that its use as musical instrument was restricted to ritual use in rural areas.
 She claims that while the earliest evidence of its use beyond ritual occurs in 1842, its use as a general instrument did not become widespread until the 1960s, when Seán Ó Riada used it.